1wolfalone1/monsters-rolodex/README.md

-# My first app that test some basic skill in react library
+# My first app that test some basic skill in ReactJS library
 Some main feature: jsx, control state of component, props, and lifecycle of React component class